-The 5.6% increase in comparable sales was primarily driven by an increase in comparable transactions and an increase in dollars per transaction.
-Dollars per transaction increased due to an increase in average unit retail, partially offset by a decrease in units per transaction.
-Comparable sales were primarily driven by an increase in men's apparel followed by footwear, women's apparel, and accessories partially offset by a decrease in hardgoods.
+The 13.6% increase in comparable sales was primarily driven by an increase in comparable transactions and an increase in dollars per transaction.
+Dollars per transaction increased due to an increase in average unit retail and units per transaction.
+Comparable sales were primarily driven by an increase in hardgoods followed by men's clothing, accessories, and women's clothing partially offset by a decrease in footwear.
 For information as to how we define comparable sales, see "General" above.